-80. Statutory Authority to Approve Gatekeeper Provision.
+- 80. Statutory Authority to Approve Gatekeeper Provision.
 The Bankruptcy Court finds it has the statutory authority to approve the Gatekeeper Provision under sections 1123(a)(5), 1123(b)(6), 1141, 1142(b), and 105(a).
-The Gatekeeper Provision is also within the spirit of the Supreme

-Court's "Barton Doctrine."
+The Gatekeeper Provision is also within the spirit of the Supreme Court's "Barton Doctrine."
 Barton v.
 Barbour, 104 U.S. 126 (1881).
 The Gatekeeper Provision is also consistent with the notion of a prefiling injunction to deter vexatious litigants, that has been approved by the Fifth Circuit in such cases as Baum v.
 Blue Moon Ventures, LLC, 513 F.3d 181, 189 (5th Cir.
 2008), and In re Carroll, 850 F.3d 811 (5th Cir.
-2017).

-- 81. Jurisdiction to Implement Gatekeeper Provision.
-The Bankruptcy Court finds that it will have iurisdiction after the Effective implement the Gatekeeper Provision as confirmation bankruptcy court jurisdiction has been interpreted by the Fifth Circuit under United States Brass Corp. v.
+2017). - 81.
+Jurisdiction to Implement Gatekeeper Provision.
+The Bankruptcy Court finds that it will have jurisdiction after the Effective Date to implement the Gatekeeper Provision as post-confirmation bankruptcy court jurisdiction has been interpreted by the Fifth Circuit under United States Brass Corp v.
 Travelers Ins.
-Group, Inc. (In re United States Brass Corp.), 301 F.3d 296 (5th Cir.
-2002) and EOP-Colonnade of Dallas Ltd. P'Ship v.
+Group, Inc. (In re United States Brass Corp.), 301 F.3d 296 (5th

+Cir.
+2002) and EOP-Colonnade of Dallas Ltd. P'ship v.
 Faulkner (In re Stonebridge Techs., Inc.), 430 F.3d 260 (5th Cir.
 2005).
 Based upon the rationale of the Fifth Circuit in Villegas v.
 Schmidt, 788 F.3d 156, 158-59 (5th Cir.
 2015), the Bankruptcy Court's jurisdiction to act as a gatekeeper does not violate Stern v.
 Marshall.
-The Bankruptcy Court's determination of whether a claim is colorable, which the Bankruptcy Court has jurisdiction to determine, is distinct from whether the Bankruptcy Court would have jurisdiction adjudicate any claim it finds colorable. - 82.
-Resolution of Objections of Scott Ellington and Isaac Leventon.
-Each of Scott Ellington ("Mr. Ellington") and Isaac Leventon ("Mr. Leventon") (each, a "Senior Employee Claimant") has asserted certain claims for liquidated but unpaid bonus amounts for the following periods: 2016, 2017, and 2018, as set forth in Exhibit A to that certain Senior Employees' Limited Objection to Debtor's Fifth Amended Plan of Reorganization [Docket No. 1669] (the "Senior Employees' Objection") (for each of Mr. Ellington and Mr. Leventon, the "Liquidated Bonus Claims").
+The Bankruptcy Court's determination of whether a claim is colorable, which the Bankruptcy Court has jurisdiction to determine, is distinct from whether the Bankruptcy Court would have jurisdiction to adjudicate any claim it finds colorable.

-- a.
-Mr. Ellington has asserted Liquidated Bonus Claims the aggregate amount \$1,367,197.00, and Mr. Leventon has asserted Liquidated Bonus Claims in the aggregate amount of \$598,198.00.
-Mr. Ellington received two Ballots - a Ballot for Class 7 of the Plan and a Ballot for Class 8 of the Plan.
-Mr. Ellington completed and timely returned both of such Ballots, voted to reject the Plan, and elected to have his Class 8 Liquidated Bonus Claims treated under Class 7 of the Plan, subject to the objections and reservations of rights set forth in the Senior Employees' Objection.
-If Mr. Ellington is permitted to elect Class 7 treatment for his Liquidated Bonus Claims, then the maximum amount of his Liquidated Bonus Claims will be \$1,000,000. - b.
-Mr. Leventon received two Ballots-a Ballot for Class 7 of the Plan and a Ballot for Class 8 of the Plan.
-Mr. Leventon completed and timely returned both of such Ballots and voted each such Ballots to rejected the Plan.
+- 82. Resolution of Objections of Scott Ellington and Isaac Leventon.
+Each of Scott Ellington ("Mr. Ellington") and Isaac Leventon ("Mr. Leventon") (each, a "Senior Employee Claimant") has asserted certain claims for liquidated but unpaid bonus amounts for the following periods: 2016, 2017, and 2018, as set forth in Exhibit A to that certain Senior Employees' Limited Objection to Debtor's Fifth Amended Plan of Reorganization [Docket No. 1669] (the "Senior Employees' Objection") (for each of Mr. Ellington and Mr. Leventon, the "Liquidated Bonus Claims"). - a.
+Mr. Ellington has asserted Liquidated Bonus Claims in the aggregate amount of \$1,367,197.00, and Mr. Leventon has asserted Liquidated Bonus Claims in the aggregate amount of \$598,198.00.
+Mr. Ellington received two Ballots10-a Ballot for Class 7 of the Plan and a Ballot for Class 8 of the Plan.
+Mr. Ellington completed and timely returned both of such Ballots, voted to reject the Plan, and elected to have his

-&lt;sup>10 As defined in the Plan, "Ballot" means the forms(s) distributed to holders of Impaired Claims or Equity Interests entitled to vote on the Plan on which to indicate their acceptance or rejection of the Plan.
+10 As defined in the Plan, "Ballot" means the form(s) distributed to holders of Impaired Claims or Equity Interests entitled to vote on the Plan on which to indicate their acceptance or rejection of the Plan.